hollodk/beast-validator/README.md

 - 🧩 `onFail` callback returns all failed fields
 - 💡 Zero dependencies — pure JS!
 - Optional built-in wait for DOM event handler
+- Use form id or form object in constructor

 ---